 What strategy goes into constructing a buyer persona report template?
 Let’s take a look.

-Key Factors to Include in a Persona Report Template
+Key Factors to Include in a Buyer Persona Report Template

 When creating your buyer persona report template, there are certain factors to consider and include.
 The big one to remember here is to mirror the sections from your interview questionnaire.
 These include: